-Purpose: The Business Technology program is designed to meet the needs of recent high school graduates and others from the world of work who want to acquire new, develop old, or supplement existing skills and knowledge in and about business.
-Two programs are offered: a Management Major and an Information Systems Technology specialization.
+The Management program AAS is designed to meet the needs of recent high school graduates and others from the world of work who want to acquire new, develop old, or supplement existing skills and knowledge in and about business.
+Two majors are offered: Management and Management, Information Systems Technology (see next section).